bspeice/speice.io/_drafts/case-study-optimization.md

 you spend executing different functions, but the focus for now is to show how much memory was allocated during those functions.

-I'm not going to spend too much time on how to read flamegraphs, but the idea is this:
+As a quick introduction to reading flamegraphs, the idea is this:
 The width of the bar is how much memory was allocated by that function, and all functions that it calls.